-APPEARANCE: The paper sliding doors and windows, called shōji, found in Japanese houses can be easily damaged, and if not properly taken care of can become riddled with holes.
-When these shōji have gone a very long time without repair, ghostly eyes can begin to pop out of the holes, watching all that goes on inside of the house.
+Appearance: If not properly taken care of, shōji—the paper sliding doors and windows found in Japanese houses—can be easily damaged and riddled with holes.
+When shōji have gone too long without repair, ghostly eyes begin to pop out of the holes, watching all that goes on inside of the house.

-BEHAVIOR: Mokumokuren are harmless, but incredibly creepy.
-They often work in concert with other tsukumogami, though, and are usually a sign of a greater infestation of yokai.
+Behavior: Mokumokuren are harmless, but incredibly creepy.
+Their true danger lies in who their companions might be.
+Mokumokuren often work in concert with other tsukumogami, and are usually a sign of a greater infestation of yōkai.